Vaishali-marsone/GE-RA-Website/README.md

 # GE&RA-Website
-Glolbal Education and Research Association.
+GE&RA stands for Global Education and Research Association.
 This Website is Created by using HTML5 ,CSS3 and Java Script.

-Globus-Info Internship.
+#Globus-Info Internship.

+#2ND LCUP - GE&RA INTERNATIONAL RESEARCH CONFERENCE.